How do you tell the difference between herpes and ingrown hair?

 Suppose you are unsure what caused a blister on or around the genitals.
 In that case, a healthcare provider can perform a simple examination and even order basic lab tests to determine the cause of the blister.

-In this article, we have discussed symptoms of herpes virus infection and ingrown hairs.
+In this article, we have discussed symptoms of the herpes virus infection and ingrown hairs.

 Herpes blisters and ingrown hairs can both be uncomfortable.